 Entrance exams are a big part of the college selection process–not to mention a good score could equate to scholarship qualifications.
 Typically the ACT / SAT are taken during a student’s junior year, but it might be beneficial to take it even earlier.
 There are a limited number of testing opportunities per year, so taking the exam(s) sophomore year will give you additional time and chances to improve your score.
 It’s a good idea to take the ACT or SAT (or both!) exams more than once, as studies show that taking it again tends to lead to improved scores.

 Having a college list is a great guide to follow.
 Crafting it, however, takes time and research.
 You have to consider your acceptance odds, the distance from home, the programs they offer, the tuition costs, plan visits, and discover your overall fit at that institution.
 Just reading that list can be exhausting.
 Give yourself some cushion time by getting a head start on creating your college list.

 Luckily College Raptor can save you time and headaches.
-Our college match tool is like one stop shopping in terms of finding colleges that you’ll be interested.
+Our college match tool is like one-stop shopping in terms of finding colleges that you’ll be interested in.
 Enter your information into our free match service and discover colleges based on your academic interest, financial needs, location preferences, and many more factors!
 You can also discover your acceptance odds at these schools as well as what financial aid you might receive from them!

 Finding the Best High School Schedule

 Colleges love to see academic rigor in a potential student’s schedule.
 What better way to start prepping for college than by prepping your high school schedule?
 Talk with your high school counselor about picking the classes that will not only challenge yourself and suit your academic interests, but also impress college admissions officers.

 There are many things to consider while prepping for college.
 Each year of high school is important time to use, so don’t just let it all wait until junior and senior year–then you’ll be twice as stressed cramming all of that work into just two short years (less, really).